 Eating out in Japan is a dream come true.
 Tokyo is famously home to more Michelin-star restaurants than Paris.
 While sushi lovers will be right at home in Japan, there's much to explore in Japanese cuisine.
 It has a myriad of different dishes to offer at a range of prices from budget to bank breaking.

 Kobe beef is literally melt-in-the-mouth, whereas tonkatsu (a breaded, deep-fried pork cutlet) will be familiar but satisfying.
 Teppanyaki (a style of Japanese cuisine cooked on an iron griddle, usually in front of customers) will set diners back a small fortune but is well worth it.
-Equally delicious but much cheaper yakiniku (grilled meat) is another top choice.
+Another top choice is the equally delicious but much cheaper yakiniku (grilled meat).

 + PRO: Seemingly endless entertainment options